Horizontal mobility

 Horizontal mobility is the mobility of the individual or group in the same social class, in the same situation category, without changing the level of power or status.
 Horizontal mobility, which is a type of social mobility, refers to the change of physical space or profession without changes in the economic situation, prestige, and lifestyle of the individual, or the forward or backward movement from one similar group or status to another.

 Definition

 Pitirim Sorokin defines horizontal mobility as a change in religious, regional, political, or other horizontal shifts without any change in vertical position.According to Andrew W. Lind, horizontal mobility occurs when a person changes their profession, but their social status remains unchanged.
-Eg. if a doctor switches from a job in health care to teaching in medical school, the profession changes, but dignity and social status remain the same.
+E.g. if a doctor switches from a job in health care to teaching in medical school, the profession changes, but dignity and social status remain the same.
 According to Cameron Anderson, social status is the level of social value that a person is considered to have.
 The American sociologist Linda K. George listed the social status factors in horizontal mobility as work, wealth, success, education, ethnicity, and marital status.